safe-commit-hook-rb/safe-commit-hook-rb/README.md

 The check patterns are directly taken from [jandre/safe-commit-hook](https://github.com/jandre/safe-commit-hook) which itself takes from [git-rob](https://github.com/michenriksen/gitrob).
 I currently have no strategy to pull updates from "upstream".

-The generated file .ignored_security_risks is supposed to be checked in.
+The generated file .ignored_security_risks is supposed to be checked into your repository.
 The scary name is on purpose.

+This tool currently does not work on windows.
+It has been tested on OSX.
+It might work on *nix.

 Pull requests are very welcome.